-MATH 160 2 Units Review of Scientific Principles of Pre-Nursing Prerequisite: CONDITION OF ENROLLMENT: Current acceptance or on the waiting list of an RN Program.
-This course focuses on science and mathematics topics that are critical to success for students entering an RN program.
-This course provides a review of select anatomy, physiology, chemistry, nutrition, microbiology, and mathematics topics for students entering nursing school.
-This course is especially designed for students that have had an extended time period between finishing their prenursing requirements and entering nursing school.
-(Same as BIO 160) Pass/No Pass Class.
-Eight hours lecture (4 week course).
+Prerequisite: CONDITION OF ENROLLMENT: Current acceptance or on the waiting list of an RN Program.
+This course focuses on mathematics topics that are critical to success for students entering an RN program.
+This course provides a review of select mathematics topics for students entering nursing school.
+This course is especially designed for students that have had an extended time period between finishing their pre-nursing requirements and entering nursing school.
+Pass/No Pass only class.
+Two hours lecture.
+(4-week course)